Couch-Chilis/Chunky-Challenge/README.md

 > Clever 2D Puzzle Game with Chunky Graphics

 Chunky is not your average hero.
-They are square, quirkily drawn, and they have an unending thirst for solving puzzles.
+They are square, quirkily drawn, and they have an unquenchable thirst for solving puzzles.

 - 100 clever puzzles?
 Check!
 (Well...
 100 is our target for release, currently there are fewer!)
 - Chunky graphics?
 Check!